sanu151/React-JS/README.md

 In this example, `useParams` is used to extract the `id` parameter from the URL, and `useLocation` is used to access the full URL path.

-## Route Parameters and Query Parameters in React Router

 ### Route Parameters
 Route parameters allow you to create dynamic routes that can capture specific values from the URL.
 This is useful for building dynamic pages like user profiles, product details, etc.